Matt-Adventure-Ardeche/staffhandbook/docs/policies/emergency.md

 ## Record the following:
 * time, date and nature of the incident.
-* accurate incident location
+* accurate incident location.
 * names of casualties.
 * details of injuries.
 * actions taken, including all communications.
-* names of others involved but not injured
+* names of others involved but not injured.
 * details of any moves from the incident site (times, who moved, where to, how).
 * names and contact details of witnesses.
 * proposed actions.